 Make sure to also check out my other gluten-free & vegan pancake recipes:

 Banana oat pancakes

-- Spoon some of the batter (I use just 1-2 tbsp of batter for mini pancakes) in your hot skillet and cook on low to medium heat from both sides until golden brown
+- Heat a little oil in a skillet over medium heat.
+Spoon some of the batter (I use one heaping ice cream scoop) into the hot skillet and cook the pancake on low to medium from both sides until golden brown.

-- Serve with either fruits, maple syrup, a chocolate sauce or whatever you prefer.
+- Serve with either fruit, maple syrup, a chocolate sauce, caramel sauce, or whatever you prefer.
 Enjoy!